vtphan/Code4Brownies/INSTALL/README.md

 For instructors, install the server and Instructor's plug-in.
 After installation, there is a dedicated menu for instructors on the ST3 menu bar.

-# Installation of the Student's plug-in

-### Quick Installation/Update of Student's plug-in
+# Quick Installation/Update of Student's plug-in

 In Sublime Text 3, go to View -> Show Console.
 Then, copy this code to the console and hit enter: